tommybobbins/PiThermostat/README.md

     utilities - useful associated scripts, but may not be required in all cases. init - init scripts to be moved to /etc/init.d/ icons - graphics used by thermostat_gui.py.
-Can be moved, but icon_dir in thermostat_gui.py will need updating.
+Can be moved, but icon_dir in thermostat_gui.py will need updating. utilities/433PlanB - to be used in the event of redis/thermostat_gui.py dying.

 Requires the Adafruit libraries to read from the TMP102: